 Cheryl Peach - Patriotic & Inspirational Singer

-Cheryl Peach is an award winning singer, and a former host of a TV program -- the Cheryl Peach Gospel Show was seen by millions of television viewers throughout the mid-Atlantic region.
-The Cheryl Peach Gospel Show featured gospel music and patriotic music performed by your favorite Nashville artists.
+Cheryl Peach is an award winning singer, and a former host of a TV program -- the Cheryl Peach Gospel Show, seen by millions of television viewers throughout America.

 Cheryl grew up in a farm house built in 1767 in Kauffman Station, Pennsylvania in the foothills of the Appalachian Mountains.
 Kauffman Station was a stop along the underground railroad for escaping slaves.
 Robert E. Lee's invading army occupied their old farmhouse during the Battle of Gettysburg.
 Occasionally, Cheryl's family would find Confederate artifacts in the surrounding area.
 Living on ground that had been consecrated by Americans that gave their last full-measure of devotion instilled in Cheryl a deep feeling of patriotism.
 Cheryl's family attended a nearby Evangelical Lutheran Church in Greencastle, Pennsylvania, where Cheryl sang every week.
 “Even though I sang in church choir every week, my first solo was in 3rd grade at Brownsmill Elementary in Kauffman Station,” Cheryl comments.
 “I played the part of Hiawatha the Indian girl who loved all the animals in the woods.”
 While attending Greencastle-Antrim High School, Cheryl had the good fortune of studying voice with renowned choir director Richard Beesecker.
 Under his guidance, Cheryl won numerous awards in statewide competitions thereby establishing herself as an outstanding young singer in Pennsylvania.
 Cheryl recalls, “Legendary patriotic singer Kate Smith was one of my biggest influences, and Mr. B taught me how to sing long notes with power that are the hallmark of God Bless America.”